Herringway/retroseq/nspc/README.md

-# NSPCPlay
+# Retroseq:nspc

 ## Introduction

-NSPCPlay is an implementation of the NSPC engine used and extended by many Super Nintendo games.
+This is an implementation of the NSPC engine used and extended by many Super Nintendo games.
 Currently, only variants compatible with Earthbound's player are compatible, but this may be extended in the future.

 ## Building